duncanmcclean/static-cache-manager/README.md

 This repository contains the source code for Static Cache Manager, a simple little utility to clear paths in your static cache.

+This repository contains the source code of Static Cache Manager.
+While Static Cache Manager is free and doesn't require a license, you can [donate to Duncan](https://duncanmcclean.com/donate), the developer behind Static Cache Manager, to show your appreciation.

 ## Installation

 1. Install via Composer `composer require doublethreedigital/static-cache-manager`